You are currently viewing Fifth Amendment Right to Remain Silent | What to Do When Pulled Over by Police

 The following steps are referred to in the video as “The Script.”
 Adhere to The Script entirely; memorize The Script so that you know what to do when a police officer pulls you over.
 The Script is as follows:

-• When an officer says, “Do you know why I pulled you over?”—or when the officer says anything, really—you ask, very respectfully and politely, and no matter what they asked or said, “Why did you pull me over?”
+• When an officer says, “Do you know why I pulled you over?”—or when the officer says anything, really—and no matter what they ask or say, you ask, very respectfully and politely, “Why did you pull me over?”
 Never answer the officer’s questions because you might inadvertently incriminate yourself.

 • If the officer continues to ask you questions, you should then ask, very respectfully and politely, “Am I being detained or am I free to go?”
 If the officer says that you are free to go, leave.
 If the officer says that you are being detained, you then say, very respectfully and politely, “I invoke the Fifth.”
-To invoke the Fifth, you must say, “I invoke the Fifth”; it is important to say “invoke” out loud; there is caselaw from the United States Supreme Court supporting this.
+To invoke the Fifth Amendment, you must say, “I invoke the Fifth”; it is important to say “invoke” out loud; there is case law from the United States Supreme Court supporting this.

 WHAT IS INVOKING THE FIFTH?

 A phrase almost everyone is familiar with is, “You have the right to remain silent.”
-This means that you have the right to not speak with the police, because anything you say could incriminate you and be used against you.
-Pursuant to the Fifth Amendment, no one “shall be compelled in any criminal case to be a witness against himself.”[1]
-This means that you have the right to not “be a witness against”[2] yourself.
-The Fifth Amendment grants you rights that protect you from incriminating yourself, provided that you use these rights correctly and invoke them appropriately, as referenced hereinabove.
+This means that you have the right to not speak with the police because anything you say can incriminate you and be used against you.
+Pursuant to the Fifth Amendment to the US Constitution, no one “shall be compelled in any criminal case to be a witness against himself.”1United States Constitution, Fifth Amendment This means that you have the right to not “be a witness against”2Id. yourself.
+The Fifth Amendment grants you rights that protect you from incriminating yourself, provided that you use these rights correctly and invoke them appropriately, as referenced above.

-Thusly, pursuant to the foregoing, and as further explained hereinabove, the Fifth Amendment protects you from incriminating yourself.
+Thus, following this and as explained above, the Fifth Amendment protects you from incriminating yourself.

 WHAT DOES SELF-INCRIMINATION MEAN?

-Self-incrimination is the act of implicating oneself in a crime or exposing oneself to criminal prosecution.[4]
+Self-incrimination is the act of implicating oneself in a crime or exposing oneself to criminal prosecution.4https://www.law.cornell.edu/wex/self-incrimination

 CONCLUSION

 In conclusion, use your Fifth Amendment right to remain silent appropriately.
-Invoke your Fifth Amendment right when necessary, and as described hereinabove, and remain silent and resilient until you have your attorney present.
-Follow The Script to prevent giving the officer any probable cause to detain or search you; but, if they do detain and search you regardless, you can use the fact that you followed The Script in order to show that the officer had no probable cause, and that, therefore, the case against you, if any, should be dismissed.
-Invoking your Fifth Amendment right to remain silent can be a powerful tool to prevent incriminating yourself.
+Invoke your Fifth Amendment right when necessary and as described above, and remain silent and resilient until you have your attorney present.
+Follow The Script to prevent giving the officer any probable cause to detain or search you.
+If they do detain and search you regardless, you can use the fact that you followed The Script in order to show that the officer had no probable cause, and that, therefore, the case against you, if any, should be dismissed.
+Invoking your Fifth Amendment right to remain silent can be a powerful tool to prevent you from incriminating yourself.
 Stand up for your rights and use them wisely and appropriately.

 #STFU®